Home Medicinal Chemistry Vitamins Choline

 The deficiency in healthy and nonpregnant individuals is very rare because some parts of this nutrient can be synthesized endogenously in healthy humans.
 In most cases, choline deficiency may be observed due to certain genetic disorders and pregnancy.

-The deficiency can cause various health problems such as muscle damage, liver damage, and nonalcoholic fatty liver disease (NAFLD or hepatosteatosis).
-Recent reports suggest that the metabolism of this nutrient may also play a role in preventing diabetes, cancer, and cystic fibrosis.
+The deficiency causes various health problems such as muscle damage, liver damage, and nonalcoholic fatty liver disease (NAFLD or hepatosteatosis).
+Recent reports suggest that the metabolism of this nutrient also plays a role in preventing diabetes, cancer, and cystic fibrosis.

 Symptoms and Signs